-In the year 1641, near the little moorland town of Chagford lived a woman called Mary Whiddon.
+In the year 1641, near the little moorland town of Chagford lived a woman called Mary Whiddon who lived at nearby Whiddon Park.
 As with many folk tales her story involved two men one of which was the jealous and vengeful type.
-Mary had made the mistake of jilting one lover for another which for a man with a ‘green’ outlook was hard to bear.
+Mary had made the mistake of jilting one lover for another which for a man with a ‘green’ outlook was hard to bare.
 Day after day he brooded in a deep black sulk and as the weeks passed his envy turned to a malicious hatred.
 Every day he would malign the woman at every opportunity until in the end the local folk’s sympathy turned to apathy.

 “Mary Whiddon, daughter of Oliver Whiddon, who died in 1641

 Reader, would’st though know who here is laid,

 Behold a matron, yet a maid

 A modest look, a pious heart

 But dry thine eyes, why wilt thou weep